Aawaiz-Soomro/LibraDB/README.md

 - Collect 1-5 star ratings with comments for each book.
 - Dashboard with quick statistics, recent additions, and top-rated books.
 - Database seeding command to populate demo data.
-- Dedicated `/portfolio` experience that showcases a design-first personal landing page you can customize with your own copy and imagery.

 ## Tech stack